 Recently, however, I became aware that this “fetishizing the technology” approach is simply not effective in the real world.
 So I turned to studying clandestine skills used in espionage and by illicit groups, such as narcotics cartels and terrorist groups.
 The tradecraft of these clandestine organizations is what I am trying to extract, inject with hacker growth hormone, and then teach to those who need real security: journalists; executives traveling to adversarial environments; silly kids making stupid life altering mistakes, etc.

-The media has actually expressed a lot of interesting in improving their security posture, and I am engaged in helping some journalists develop good OPSEC habits.
+The media has actually expressed a lot of interest in improving their security posture, and I am engaged in helping some journalists develop good OPSEC habits.
 Or at least, learn what those habits would be, so they have some idea of what to aspire to.
 There is a strange intransigence with some who reject improved security with the line: “but we’re not criminals!
 Why do we need this?”
 Well, the only answer I have is that OPSEC is prophylactic, you might not need it now, but when you do, you can’t activate it retroactively.
 As I phrased it in my “The Ten Hack Commandments” — be proactively paranoid, it doesn’t work retroactively.

 So, that’s how I’ve arrived at hacker tradecraft, and where I’m trying to take it.
 On to the issues you’ve raised about good OPSEC and living a clandestine life.